LannyBose/survivor/README.md

 This code pulls 538's ELO rankings and walks the tree of possible picks to give you the best chance of finishing a Fantasy Football Survivor league.

-In case you're not Elixir-y, here's some install instructions, assuming you're using ASDF as your package manager:
+In case you're not Elixir-y, here's some install instructions, assuming you're using ASDF as your language version manager:

 ```
 asdf plugin add elixir